Twickenham Stoop: The stadium today

-Charles Stanley Stand
+Accounts IQ Stand

-Constructed for the start of the 2005–06 season, the Charles Stanley Stand (West Stand) is the Stoop's main stand, with a capacity of approximately 4,000.
+Constructed for the start of the 2005–06 season, the Accounts IQ Stand (West Stand) (Formally the Charles Stanley Stand) is the Stoop's main stand, with a capacity of approximately 4,000.
 This stand has the changing rooms, a row of executive boxes across the top of the stand, a Members' Bar, the club's offices, toilets and a club shop.
 At the top of the stand under the roof there is also a scoreboard and a gantry where the television cameras populate.

 DHL Stand

 The DHL Stand (East Stand) has a capacity of approximately 4,000 and has a row of corporate boxes across the top.
 The East Stand was the first to be constructed as part of the 1997 redevelopment of The Stoop.
 A score board also hangs under the roof.
 The stand has toilets, the main public bar, Debenture Lounge and Players' Lounge.
 The area is also home to the "Mighty Quins Village" which is an area for children which consists of bouncy castle and face painting.
 The main public bar also has a stage where a live band performs after matches.